Baby’s Poop Smells Like Fish: A Parent’s Guide to Causes and Treatment

 • Sensitivity to something in mom’s diet: If breastfeeding, something mom ate like shellfish, eggs, or dairy could be passing through the breastmilk.
 Eliminating potential triggers from mom’s diet may help.

-• Antibiotics: After antibiotic use, the baby’s gut microbiome is disrupted, sometimes causing smelly poop.
-This should resolve after the antibiotics are finished.
+• Antibiotics: After antibiotic use, baby’s gut microbiome is disrupted, sometimes causing smelly poop.
+This should resolve after antibiotics are finished.

 • Bowel obstruction: Rarely, a blocked bowel prevents proper digestion, causing odorous poop.
 This requires prompt medical attention.